tmprk/psychopy-docs/content/docs/programs/visual-search/_index.md

 ## PsychoPy Program of Visual Search (directly from Ch.
 9)

-In Psych 499, the end goal was to deploy and pilot a visual search program using the specifications of  *Interpersonal Competitiveness and Improvement in Reaction Time in a Visual Search. **Romero et al. 2015.** *
+In Psych 499, the end goal was to deploy and pilot a visual search program using the specifications of
+>*Interpersonal Competitiveness and Improvement in Reaction Time in a Visual Search. **Romero et al. 2015.***

-[Building Experiments in PsychoPy](https://uk.sagepub.com/en-gb/eur/building-experiments-in-psychopy/book253480) is a friendly introduction to exploring the PsychoPy user interface and learning how to use the tools it provides.
+The book, [Building Experiments in PsychoPy](https://uk.sagepub.com/en-gb/eur/building-experiments-in-psychopy/book253480), is a friendly introduction to exploring the PsychoPy user interface and learning how to use the tools it provides.
 Chapter 9 of this provides a step-by-step tutorial for a generic visual search using mouse as input.
 This was a good starting point for developing our own visual search program.

 Many of these instructions may be redundant after looking through Chapter 9 of the book, but it provides an updated set of instructions and will attempt to elaborate more on the flow of a psychopy program in lay terms.